Nosto/nosto-shopware6/README.md

 ## Zip archive

 The plugin can also be installed by uploading zip archive in Shopware admin My Extensions section.
-The plugin archive can be downloaded only in [Community store](https://store.shopware.com/)
+The plugin archive can be downloaded in the [Community store](https://store.shopware.com/). \
+If the plugin is set up for local development, the archive can also be generated with `shopware-cli extension zip . --disable-git`.

 After this, the plugin can be activated in Shopware admin My Extensions section.